TiagoMA90/stopwatch/README.md

 - From here the "Source" should be set to "Deploy from branch".
 - On "Branch" select "main" and save.
 - The website was deployed via Github and the live website can be found [here](https://tiagoma90.github.io/stopwatch/).

+# Technologies
+## Languages
+The website was written under HTML5, CSS3, Bootstrap, & JS(ES6).

+- HTML5 - Structure of the page
+- CSS3 - Style of the page
+- JSES6 - Logic and interactivity of the page
+- Bootstrap

+Other forms of development as follows:
+- FontAwesome - Source of icons
+- Github - Host for the repository
+- Gitpod - Code editor
+- Chrome DevTools - Testing tool
+- WAVE Evaluation tool - Testing tool
+- Bytes.dev - Testing screen sizes

 ## Fonts & icons:
 - The Fonts displayed in this website were imported from [Google Fonts](https://fonts.googleapis.com/css2?family=Rubik+Lines&display=swap), but later commented out for its simplicity and readability.